gretagandolfi/biased_concepts/README.md

 # thesis
 Shared repository for codes and data.

 __corpus__ contains the Reddit dataset.
-By now, I aggregated data from the following subreddits:
+By now, I put together data from the following subreddits:
 - democrats + friend groups + moderators
 - republicans + friend groups + moderators